(paz OH pa nib)

 Infection, serious: Consider treatment interruption or discontinuation.

-Proteinuria, initial (24-hour urine protein ≥3 g): Interrupt treatment and reduce the dose.
+Proteinuria (24-hour urine protein ≥3 g): Interrupt treatment and reduce the dose.

 Proteinuria (recurrent 24-hour urine protein ≥3 g refractory to dose reduction): Discontinue treatment.